eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 **Note:** The default build type is a release build that includes debugging information (RelWithDebInfo).

-This build is commonly used from applications because of its high performance and debugging capabilities.
+This build is commonly used for applications because of its high performance and debugging capabilities.
-If you'd rather have a Debug or pure Release build, set ``CMAKE_BUILD_TYPE`` accordingly.
+If you would rather have a Debug or pure Release build, set ``CMAKE_BUILD_TYPE`` accordingly.

 If you want to contribute to Cyclone DDS, please refer to `Appendix I Contributing to Eclipse Cyclone DDS for